-Data Gaps
+Data Gaps:

-- DCRM has limited documentation to assess the progress and effectiveness of ongoing wetland mitigation projects that are overseen by DCRM Permitting and Enforcement.
-Regular monitoring of wetlands may increase the understanding of the risk of wetlands to development and pollution degradation and increase enforcement of current wetland protection policies. - There is a lack of updated reports and studies on wetland management, restoration, and enhancement.
-The last comprehensive wetlands management plan for the CNMI was produced in 1991, and the last state of the wetlands and recommendations for wetland policy report was prepared in 2005.
-Jurisdictional challenges with interagency collaboration since then have resulted in a stasis for further updates.
-For GIS, a dashboard for wetland mitigation/loss/quality could also be beneficial.
+- DCRM has limited comprehensive documentation in the progress and effectiveness on-going wetland mitigation projects that are overseen by DCRM Permitting and Enforcement.
+Regular monitoring of wetlands may increase the understanding of the risk of wetlands to development and pollution degradation and enforce current wetland protection policies. - There needs to be more reports/studies on wetland management, restoration, and enhancement.
+May be helpful to have a GIS dashboard for wetland mitigation/loss/quality like Table 2 of the Wetland Valuation Report.

-Identification of Priorities
+Identification of Priorities:

-Considering changes in wetlands and wetland management since the last assessment and stakeholder input, identify and briefly describe the top one to three management priorities where there is the greatest opportunity for the CMP to improve its ability to more effectively respond to significant wetlands stressors.
+1. Considering changes in wetlands and wetland management since the last assessment and stakeholder input, identify and briefly describe the top one to three management priorities where there is the greatest opportunity for the CMP to improve its ability to more effectively respond to significant wetlands stressors.